Open-EO/openeo.org/documentation/1.0/cookbook/chapter_2.md

 * access specific bands inside the child process by using array subset: `data[index]` or `data["bandname"]`
 * call openEO defined functions inside the child process by calling it via `this`

 We note that Javascript doesn't support just typing out math functions as R and Python do.
-But the JS client has another, even simpler way of defining quick bandmath: using `New Formula`.
+But the JS client has another, even simpler way of defining quick bandmath: using `new Formula`.

 ```js
 // using "New Formula()", both $index and $label are valid as seen here
 cube_s2_ndvi = builder.reduce_dimension(cube_s2, new Formula("($B08 - $1) / ($B08 + $1)"), "bands")
 ```

-We see that using `New Formula("")` is much faster than defining a whole child process.
+We see that using `new Formula("")` is much faster than defining a whole child process.
 We use `$` to access bands.
 If we want to use openEO defined processes, there's also the arrow function to still be able to do that in-line.

 ```js
 // using an arrow function to call openeo process "normalized_difference"